Staff Member: Mrs. Christine Mattiko

 After 5 years as a Guest Teacher, Mrs. Mattiko went back to school at Millersville University to pursue her post baccalaureate teaching certificate.
 It was challenging to be the mom to three elementary age boys, commute an hour each way to campus, continue to work as substitute teacher and manage graduate level class work but it was worth the effort.
 Teaching is the hardest work (next to parenting!) that she has ever done but is also extremely rewarding.

 Today, Mrs. Mattiko works in the private school setting.
 She is a fifth grade teacher at Saint Rose of Lima Catholic School in Thomasville, PA.
-Her responsibilities include teaching fifth grade religion and English language arts as well as fourth, fifth, and sixth grade social studies.
 She is currently pursuing an endorsement as a teacher of students living with Autism spectrum disorder through additional graduate school work.